3 Best Internet Providers in China, NY

 | Viasat | (0) | (0) | (11) | View Plans |

-Based on data reported by China ISPs to the FCC, the fastest speeds in the city are available through TDS and Delhi Telephone Company.
+Based on data reported by China ISPs to the FCC, the fastest speeds in the city are available through Delhi Telephone Company and TDS.
 These internet providers offer speeds up to 1,000 Mbps in China.
 Therefore, the average customer can get up to 1,000 Mbps if they're willing to purchase the fastest subscription tier available at their homes.

-Additionally, actual customers in the city rated their satisfaction with internet speed highest with Delhi Telephone Company.
-This indicates Delhi Telephone Company reliably delivers speeds expected by the customer based on the plan they are paying for.
+Additionally, actual customers in the city rated their satisfaction with internet speed highest with Frontier Communications.
+This indicates Frontier reliably delivers speeds expected by the customer based on the plan they are paying for.

 Who is the Cheapest Internet Provider in China?